 Why is the new tariff on the capital goods sector 5.7 percent rather than 6.9 percent?
 The reason is that the BEC end-use categories are different from agents.
-The capital goods sector purchases both cranes, semi-trailers and tractors (81%) and auto parts (19%) and hence the average tariff paid by the capital goods sectors is a weighted average of the two with appropriate weights $(0.81 \times 6.9 + 0.19 \times 1)$; where the weights are obtained from a matrix produced as part of the construction of the IESC database and the reconciliation of the BEC trade data and the GTAP data (see Walmsley and Minor (forthcoming) for further details).
+For instance, the capital goods sector (agent) purchases from at least two BEC categories: cranes, semi-trailers and tractors (81%) and auto parts (19%).
+Hence the average tariff paid by the capital goods sectors (agent) is a weighted average of the two BEC categories with appropriate weights (0.81 x 6.9 + 0.19 x 1); where the weights are obtained from a matrix produced as part of the construction of the IESC database and the reconciliation of the BEC trade data and the GTAP data.